satzhan/QHack2021-Challenges/README.md

 # QHack2021-Challenges
-JUst my solutions to the problems
+Just my solutions to the problems